• Skip to primary navigation

 What glassware and garnish are used?

-You can use a highball or rocks glass, filled with ice, to make your Sunset in.
+I like a highball or rocks glass, filled with ice, to make my Sunset in.
 Garnish with a maraschino cherry to complete the ensemble.

 Why is there confusion between the Tequila Sunrise and Sunset?